thorragnarok00/ocrapk/README.md

-# OCR APK (Upload or Take Photo) using React Native and Android Studio
+# OCR APK using React Native and Android Studio

 ## Activity in Mobile Development 2